javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 let message;
 ```

-Be careful not to use `let` to redeclare a variable.
+Be careful not to use `let` to redeclare a variable in the same scope.
 You will get a syntax error complaining that the identifier has already been declared.

 ```js run no-beautify
 let message; // declared